 In addition to teaching different dance forms, we also teach our students different methods of classical ballet.
 Our core ballet instruction focuses on the Vaganova and Cecchetti methods.
 The Vaganova method is widely recognized as the best method for building a strong foundation in ballet technique, and is wonderful for preparing dancers to learn other methods of ballet as well.
 The Cecchetti method emphasizes perfection in body movements, lines, and musicality, and teaches a thorough understanding of ballet vocabulary.
 By combining these two methods, the students at SRB are provided with a rigorous and extremely solid ballet education.

-As students move up through the levels, they are gradually introduced to the Balanchine technique.
-The Balanchine technique is essentially the American style of ballet, and it involves creating the illusion of the dancer utilizing more space while performing steps faster than in other methods, and certain rules found in other methods are broken for aesthetic purposes.
+As students move up through the levels, they are gradually introduced to the Balanchine method.
+The Balanchine method is also known as the American style of ballet, and among other things, it involves creating the illusion of the dancer utilizing more space while performing steps faster than in other methods.
+Additionally, certain rules found in other methods are broken for aesthetic purposes.
 This requires the dancer to be very strong and flexible and to have a highly developed technical foundation.
 This is why we don’t introduce dancers to the Balanchine method until they’re ready.

 Introducing our students to different styles of dance and different methods of classical ballet is not only necessary to make it in today’s dance world, but it gives dancers an opportunity to discover more of their talents and strengths and learn new ways to express and move their bodies.
 By providing our students with a carefully constructed ballet education, we ultimately aim to create a healthy, positive environment where ballet dancers can develop their confidence and technique in a variety of dance styles.